October 23rd, 2015.

 Recent developments have seen the Syrian war enter a new phase, during which the war has morphed from a proxy war into an open international conflict with the massive increase in Russian and Iranian involvement and the reported deployment of thousands of Iranian military forces to the new Russian backed Syrian Army ground offensive.

-A deluge of new videos from the forces aligned with the Syrian Government is a reliable indicator that the three large interconnected military operations in Latakia (far west) , Homs/Hama/Idlib (central west) and Aleppo (north-west) are beginning to achieve their goals.
+A deluge of new videos from the forces aligned with the Syrian Government is a reliable indicator that the three large interconnected military operations in Latakia (far west) , Homs/Hama/Idlib (central) and Aleppo (north-west) are beginning to achieve their goals.

 The north-western offensive is being conducted by a claimed 60,000 troops from Syria, Iran, Iraq, Lebanon, Afghanistan and Russia.
 They are throwing everything at this situation in a massive show of will and force.

 If the three thousand Iranian Revolutionary Guards are not enough, they will send thousands more, if the 1500 Hezbollah fighters are not enough they will send more.
 At this point the entire Revolutionary Guard could be wiped out and they would raise and send another.
-It is a matter of pride and principle at this time.
+It is a matter of pride and principle.

-This has now become a power struggle with ramifications and meanings that go far beyond the future of Syria.
+This has now become a power struggle with implications far beyond the future of Syria.